openlcb/OpenLCB_Technical_Introduction/src/intro_can.md

 Arbitration uses the 29-bit header value as a priority value to gain access to the bus, where lower values have higher priority.
 This mechanism provides very high utilization of the bus’ bandwidth because one node will always win a collision and keep transmitting.
 In contrast, Ethernet uses a more complex scheme where nodes have to back off, wait a random period, then attempt to transmit again, thus wasting bandwidth.

 For arbitration to work sucessfully, each message sent by a node needs to use a unique 29-bit ID.
-The details for this are handled by the LCC specifications, and are different for different types of messages.
+The details for this are handled by the OpenLCB specifications, and are different for different types of messages.